falbav/falbav.github.io/_research/research-pregDR.md

 ---
 title: "Raising a baby or raising your future?
 The effects of teenage pregnancy on educational choices"
 excerpt: "Fabiola Alba Vivar, Chris Neilson, Maria Rosales Rueda, Daniela Urbina Julio"
 collection: research
 ---

-This is a qualitative project done in 2017, thanks to seed grant from the Overdeck Foundation and the Woodrow Wilson School (Princeton U).
+This is a qualitative project done in 2017, thanks to seed grant from the Overdeck Foundation and the Woodrow Wilson School (Princeton).

 # Introduction

 Teenage pregnancy is considered a persistent development challenge in several low-income countries despite the technological advances in modern contraceptive methods and their availability.
 Our project "Raising a baby or raising your future?
 The effects of teenage pregnancy on educational choices" aims to understand the dynamics of teenage pregnancy, and in particular its determinants and risk factors among young Dominicans.
-Our ultimate goal is to work with the government of Dominican Republic to design, propose, implement and evaluate a scalable intervention that aims to prevent teenage pregnancy and early childbearing, as well as improving the life chances of young women.

 The incubation phase of this project aims to identify the factors underlying the relationship between teenage pregnancy and educational choices in the Dominican Republic.
 An important aspect of this exploratory work it to better understand the current policy and social institutions in the Dominican context as well as develop a relationship with local policy makers.

 The results from this exploration phase will provide the foundations for the design of a proposal to obtain funding to implement and evaluate a feasible scalable policy intervention to address the issue of school drop-out due to a pregnancy among adolescents.
 To achieve these goals, with the support of the Overdeck small seed grant, we conducted field work activities during July 2017.

 This allowed us to: